ayushkanha/Analytica-AI/README.md

 ### Prerequisites

--   Node.js and npm (or pnpm/yarn) installed
+  - Node.js and npm (or pnpm/yarn) installed.
--   Python 3.7+ and pip installed
+  - Python 3.7+ and pip installed.
--   A `.env` file with the required API keys (see `.env.example` for reference)
+  - A `.env` file with the required API keys (see `.env.example` for reference).

 ### Installation